acruaud/radseq_ficus_2020/README.md

  i) assembly_R1R2 that contains the pipeline used for the assembly of paired reads and the retrieval of RAD loci from genomes of outgroup species (radseq_ficus_assemblyR1R2.html).
 Required scripts are in the "scripts" directory.

- ii) PCA that contains i) the R workflow to perform PCA analysis to identify potential bias that could alter tree estimates, ii) an example file.
+ ii) PCA that contains i) the R workflow to perform PCA analysis to identify potential bias that could alter tree estimates, ii) two example files.

 If you find something useful in there, please cite the publication: